 His words were greeted with uproarious applause from a crowd of supporters, mainly white Christians, who either didn’t hear what he said, or actually agree with him.

-When Free Wood Post caught up with some of Trump’s fellow Republican candidates, we asked them what they thought of Trump’s comments about being better than Jesus Christ.
-The response from a few was utter disgust, while others may try the line themselves to help improve their sinking polls numbers.
-Because no matter how outrageous Trump is, he’s the clear frontrunner in every poll.
+When Free Wood Post caught up with some of Trump’s fellow Republican supporters, we asked them what they thought of Trump’s comments about being better than Jesus Christ.
+The response from a few was utter disgust, while others may try the line themselves with him because they don’t know how to think for themselves.
+No matter how outrageous Trump is, he’s only an election away from winning the Oval Office.
 It will be interesting to see how these latest remarks effect his chances.

 Image: Gage Skidmore (flickr)